KSP-KOS/KOS/doc/source/general/skid.rst

     The Attack setting is a time, expressed in seconds (usually a fraction of a second), for how long a note takes to achieve its full volume in its initial first spike when it is played.
-Note that the volume achived at the top of this spike is the voice's default volume level.
+Note that the volume achieved at the top of this spike is the voice's default volume level.
-    This time setting is *Not Modified by :ref:`tempo <skid_tempo>`*, because it represents the instrument's physical properties that don't change when the song goes faster.
+    This time setting is not modified by :ref:`tempo <skid_tempo>`, because it represents the instrument's physical properties that don't change when the song goes faster.